-In this article, you will learn about different types of metals with their properties and applications are explained with Pictures.
+Hello, readers.
+In this article, you will learn about the various types of metals, as well as their uses and many other things.

 If you need a PDF file?
 Just download it at the end of the article.